-- > The incident involves an adult - There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs) - > What the DSL knows about the images or videos suggests the content depicts sexual acts which are not expected for the young person's developmental stage, or are violent - > The imagery involves sexual acts and any pupil in the images or videos is under 13 - The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and semi-nudes (for example, the young person is presenting as suicidal or self-harming)

-If none of the above apply, the DSL may wish to make a referral to the weekly HSB triage meeting or consult with EHASH for advice and support.
-All decision making must be recorded within school safeguarding records, using CPOMs.

-Further review by the DSL

-If threshold is not met for a strategy meeting, the DSL may utilise the Youth Justice triage service to obtain support and advice about assessing the risks, safety planning and supporting children.

-They will hold interviews with the pupils involved (if appropriate).
+The incident involves an adult There is reason to believe that a young person has been coerced, blackmailed or groomed, or if there are concerns about their capacity to consent (for example owing to special educational needs) What the DSL knows about the images or videos suggests the content depicts sexual acts which are not expected for the young person's developmental stage, or are violent The imagery involves sexual acts and any pupil in the images or videos is under 13 The DSL has reason to believe a pupil is at immediate risk of harm owing to the sharing of nudes and seminudes (for example, the young person is presenting as suicidal or self-harming) If none of the above apply, the DSL may wish to make a referral to the weekly HSB triage meeting or consult with EHASH for advice and support.
+All decision making must be recorded within school safeguarding records.
+Further review by the DSL If threshold is not met for a strategy meeting, the DSL may utilise the Youth Justice triage service to obtain support and advice about assessing the risks, safety planning and supporting children.
+Guidance on this process can be found here; hsb\guidance\document\rbscp.docx\april\23\f.pdf (rochdalesafeguarding.com) They will hold interviews with the pupils involved (if appropriate).

-If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, telephone consultation will take place with EHASH immediately.

-Informing parents/carers

-The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.

-Referring to the police

-If it is necessary to refer an incident to the police, school will initially seek telephone advice with the EHASH team and if appropriate, report the incident via 101.
+If at any point in the process there is a concern that a pupil has been harmed or is at risk of harm, a telephone consultation will take place with EHASH immediately.
+Informing parents/carers The DSL will inform parents/carers at an early stage and keep them involved in the process, unless there is a good reason to believe that involving them would put the pupil at risk of harm.
+Referring to the police If it is necessary to refer an incident to the police, school will initially seek telephone advice with the EHASH team and if appropriate, report the incident via 101.
+In high schools, it may be appropriate to refer to the school based officer.
+Recording incidents All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded.

-Recording incidents

-All incidents of sharing of nudes and semi-nudes, and the decisions made in responding to them, will be recorded on CPOMs.
 The record-keeping arrangements set out in section 14 of this policy also apply to recording these incidents.

-Curriculum coverage

-Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships and health education and computing programmes.
-We use resources from Purple Mash, ThinkUknow, CEOPs website.
-We follow the LA's Dimension curriculum for RHE.

-Teaching covers the following in relation to the sharing of nudes and semi-nudes:
+Curriculum coverage Pupils are taught about the issues surrounding the sharing of nudes and semi-nudes as part of our relationships and health education and computing programmes.
+We use resources from the 3 Dimensions scheme Teaching covers the following in relation to the sharing of nudes and semi-nudes:

-- > What it is

-- > How it is most likely to be encountered

-- The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment

-- > Issues of legality

-- > The risk of damage to people's feelings and reputation

-Pupils also learn the strategies and skills needed to manage:
+What it is How it is most likely to be encountered The consequences of requesting, forwarding or providing such images, including when it is and is not abusive and when it may be deemed as online sexual harassment Issues of legality The risk of damage to people's feelings and reputation Pupils also learn the strategies and skills needed to manage:

-- > Specific requests or pressure to provide (or forward) such images - > The receipt of such images

-This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.

-7.10 Reporting systems for our pupils

-Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.
+Specific requests or pressure to provide (or forward) such images The receipt of such images This policy on the sharing of nudes and semi-nudes is also shared with pupils so they are aware of the processes the school will follow in the event of an incident.
+7.10 Reporting systems for our pupils Where there is a safeguarding concern, we will take the child's wishes and feelings into account when determining what action to take and what services to provide.
 We recognise the importance of ensuring pupils feel safe and comfortable to come forward and report any concerns and/or allegations.
 To achieve this, we will: